What is happening?

 Children requiring emergency care, intensive care, radiology, surgery and other specialist services will continue to receive this care in Wellington Regional Hospital.

 The existing Wellington Children’s Hospital building is nearly 30 years old and is no longer fit for purpose.
-It is cramped with inadequate clinical areas, no dedicated areas for families, and insufficient isolation facilities increasing the chances of infected children infecting others.
+It is cramped with inadequate clinical areas, no dedicated areas for families, and insufficient isolation facilities.

 How much will it cost?

 The cost of the building works, including furniture and fittings, will be approximately $84 million.

 Preparatory works on the site, including demolishing existing buildings on the site and drainage and stormwater works, is expected to cost an additional $10 million.

 Some reconfiguration work on the Wellington Regional Hospital building will also be required for the link bridge that will connect the new children’s hospital to the main hospital building.